 Meanwhile, cook pasta according to package directions.
 Add asparagus during last 3 minutes of cooking time.
 Drain; toss with half of the tomato mixture.

 Carve steak crosswise into slices.
 Serve steak over pasta.
 Spoon remaining tomato mixture over steak.

 0 % DV

 * Based on a 2,000 calorie diet

 ** Percent Daily Values are based on a 2,000-calorie diet

 Nutrition information per serving: 308 Calories; 54 Calories from fat; 6g Total Fat (2.2 g Saturated Fat; 0.14 g Trans Fat; 0.3 g Polyunsaturated Fat; 2 g Monounsaturated Fat;) 70 mg Cholesterol; 302 mg Sodium; 29 g Total Carbohydrate; 2.6 g Dietary Fiber; 31.6 g Protein; 3.7 mg Iron; 617.7 mg Potassium; 9.9 mg NE Niacin; 0.7 mg Vitamin B6; 1.5 mcg Vitamin B12; 5.8 mg Zinc; 31.6 mcg Selenium; 108.4 mg Choline.

-This recipe is an excellent source of Protein, Iron, Niacin, Vitamin B6, Vitamin B12, Zinc, Selenium, and Choline; and a good source of Dietary Fiber, and Potassium.
+This recipe is an excellent source of Protein, Iron, Niacin, Vitamin B6, Vitamin B12, Zinc, and Selenium; and a good source of Potassium, and Choline.

 Beef.
 It's What's for Dinner. is your source for hundreds more beef recipes, all designed with you in mind.
 We keep it simple, we keep it savory.
 Browse to find new family favorites, then just sit back and let the compliments come rolling in!